Jared-Glenn/Camelot_The_Resistance/README.md

 Each of the major powers and reversal access are common here.

 ### Deadly Nemeses
-Pelinor and the Questing Beast are in this, as well as Tristan and Palmedes.
+Pelinor and the Questing Beast are in these games, as well as Tristan and Palmedes.

 ### Secret Knowledge
 Merlin, Gwenovere, Ector, Mordred, Morgana, and Percival are key players here.